DataFire/Integrations/integrations/generated/azure_search/README.md

 ### CloudErrorBody
 * CloudErrorBody `object`: Describes a particular API error with an error code and a message.
   * code `string`: An error code that describes the error condition more precisely than an HTTP status code.
-Can be used to programatically handle specific error cases.
+Can be used to programmatically handle specific error cases.
   * details `array`: Contains nested errors that are related to this error.
     * items [CloudErrorBody](#clouderrorbody)
   * message `string`: A message that describes the error in detail and provides debugging information.
   * target `string`: The target of the particular error (for example, the name of the property in error).

+### Identity
+* Identity `object`: Identity for the resource.
+  * principalId `string`: The principal ID of resource identity.
+  * tenantId `string`: The tenant ID of resource.
+  * type **required** `string` (values: None, SystemAssigned): The identity type.

 ### ListQueryKeysResult
 * ListQueryKeysResult `object`: Response containing the query API keys for a given Azure Search service.